-2.4 Polish and Baltic States insurance sector compared to Europe

-The European insurance market generates approximately 30% of the world's gross written premium3.
-According to data published on October 30, 2018, insurers operating in Europe, in countries affiliated to Insurance Europe, obtained in 2010 EUR 1 213 billion in premiums4.
+2.4 Polish and Baltic States insurance sector compared to Europe in countries affiliated to Insurance Europe, obtained in 2010 EUR 1 213 billion in premiums.
 In 2015-2017, the European insurance market grew at an average rate of 0.6%.